 Above: Wounds kit-first aid guide, gauze, sterile pads, tape, wrap, cold pack, antiseptic, gloves, bandaids, alcohol wipes, purell wipes.
 Not pictured: medication bag

 Above: All the items packed up.
 I use a lot of ziplocs to store items that have similar use.
 All liquids are in one bag to limit spillage.
-Not pictured: waterproof matches and emergency food (on order)
+Not pictured: waterproof matches and emergency food (on order) or my multipurpose knife.